Jon Cruddas: Political views

+Cruddas was characterised as "an enthusiastic supporter" of David Cameron's Big Society.
+Following the 2015 United Kingdom general election, he criticised Labour's anti-austerity approach as the alleged main reason for the party's defeat.

 The Times Guide to the House of Commons describes him as "a well-liked and well-respected left winger who took on the BNP and won".

-Jon Cruddas was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election of 2015.
-However, he later supported Owen Smith in the failed attempt to replace Corbyn in the 2016 Labour Party leadership election.

-In 2023 Cruddas publicly revealed his opposition to ULEZ expansion that was decided by Sadiq Khan calling it "an unwelcome hit on working people".
+In 2023 Cruddas publicly revealed his opposition to expansion of the Ultra Low Emission Zone (ULEZ) by the Mayor of London Sadiq Khan, calling it "an unwelcome hit on working people".

 He is a member of Labour Friends of Israel.

 Personal life

 Cruddas married Labour activist Anna Healy (now Baroness Healy of Primrose Hill) in 1992; the couple have one son, Emmett Cruddas.
 His wife worked as a special adviser to Harriet Harman, and had previously worked for Labour MPs Jack Cunningham, Mo Mowlam and Gus Macdonald.
 He lives in Notting Hill.

 In October 2012, Cruddas was banned from driving for eight weeks, for driving with no MOT or insurance.